 - Use PH Neutral floor cleaners or timber flooring specific cleaners

-- If using Enjo, use only water
+- If using an Enjo cleaning equipment, only use water with it

-- Follow the grain
+- Follow the grain to avoid scratching the surface

-- Wipe up any spills as soon as noticed
+- Wipe up any spills as soon as noticed to prevent stains from sticking to your timber floors

 - Don’t use waxes or oils on polyurethane finishes

-- Place protective felt furniture pads on the bottom of all heavy furniture pieces
+- Place protective felt furniture pads on the bottom of all heavy furniture pieces to avoid scratching

 - Felt pads on the bottom of tables chairs are essential to reduce scratching from constant movements